 Fortunately, knowing how to talk less and listen more — meaning, how to listen to understand — is a skill that can be learned.

-Listening to understand is a valuable technique that requires the listener to thoroughly absorb, understand, respond, and retain what is being said during a conversation.
+Active listening is a valuable technique that requires the listener to thoroughly absorb, understand, respond, and retain what is being said during a conversation.

 While engaging in active listening, the listener may also pay close attention to the speaker’s behavior and body language in order to gain a better understanding of their message and intent.